 I run a cycle speedway club and I only want cycle speedway news and events to display on my British Cycling-powered website.
 How do I set this up?

-Once you have created your British Cycling-powered website, click on 'website manager' and you will get a screen which displays a list of disciplines.
+Once you have created your British Cycling-powered website when you click on website manager you will get a screen which displays a list of disciplines.
 Select which disciplines you would like to use to filter the content on your website.
 This will affect which news articles and events are displayed on your website.
 If you do not select any of the disciplines then all will display.

 At the top of the screen you will notice a colour British Cycling logo with the word 'edit' next to it.
-Hover the mouse pointer (do not click) over the word edit and a box of options will appear.
-Click on the blue button that says 'edit this page'.
+Hover the mouse pointer (do not click) over the word edit and a box of options will appear, click on the blue button that says “Edit this page”.
 From here you can click on the various blocks (the elements of text, pictures, etc.) of the page, to edit, delete or move them.
-To add a new block you can click at the bottom of the centre or right/left of the page where it says 'add to block'.
+To add new a new block you can click at the bottom of the centre or right/left of the page where it says “add to block”.
 When you have finished doing this you can either preview your edits or publish your edits.

 How do I add images to the gallery?